LanguageBytes/Homework/README.md

 ### SEO

+In order to improve SEO, I added in a meta description tag so which will appear when the website is featured in search results or sent as a link.
+I chose to make the title of the page the name of the organisation so that it is clear for the user.

 ### Responsive Design

-In order to make sure that the website would suit all browsers I added in a meta viewport tag in the head section and added in media query in the css.
-This should prevent the formatting from changing on smaller screens.
+In order to make sure that the website would fit all browsers I added in a meta viewport tag in the head section and added in media query in the css.
+This should prevent the formatting from becoming corrupted on smaller screens.

 ### Checking Links